 The power of radio further sped up the processes of nationalization and homogenization that were previously begun with the wide distribution of newspapers made possible by railroads and telegraphs.
 Far more effectively than these print media, however, radio created and pumped out American culture onto the airwaves and into the homes of families around the country.

-The Radio Corporation of America (RCA) created a new dimension to the venture in 1926.
+The Radio Corporation of America (RCA) did something new in 1926.
 By licensing telephone lines, RCA created America’s first radio network and called it the National Broadcasting Company (NBC).
-For the first time, citizens of California and New York could listen to the same programming simultaneously.
-Regional differences began to dissolve as the influence of network broadcasting ballooned.
+For the first time, citizens of California and New York could listen to the same programming at the same time.
+Regional differences began to dissolve as the influence of network broadcasting grew.
 Americans listened to the same sporting events and took up the same fads.
 Baseball games and boxing matches could now reach those far away from the stadiums and arenas.
 A mass national entertainment culture was flowering.

 Primary Source: Print Advertisement